Ozioma45/Learnable/Assigments/OOP2/readMe.md

-Certainly!
-Let's make the explanation more beginner-friendly:

----

 ## Abstractions in the Solution

 In our project, we use a concept called **abstraction** to make our code easier to understand and work with.
 Abstraction is like providing a simplified view of something complex, allowing us to use it without worrying about the nitty-gritty details.